isfoo/TrackmaniaPathFinder/README.md

 2. Many solvers don't natively support Asymmetric versions of TSP.
 For example [Concorde](https://www.math.uwaterloo.ca/tsp/concorde.html) which is consider one the best exact solvers doesn't support ATSP.
 Note that it's possible to convert ATSP to TSP problems by creating dummy nodes which is desribed well [here](https://www.linkedin.com/posts/andreas-beham-004279b_optimizing-asymmetric-travelling-salesperson-activity-7107809854215323648-FfuJ).
 3. No support for control over repeat nodes (aka repeat CPs)
 4. No ability to find top N solutions and not just a single one.
 This is a big one, because it's an important feature.
 There is a lot of hidden heuristic knowledge only the player generating solution has that can ultimately decide which routes are truly the best, but to do that in practice one has to see a list of solutions.
 The factors are things like number of hard CPs in route and where the connections are (It's usually best to have hard connections first and easy connections last).
 I can also say from experience that once you have a list of routes you start to piece together a better picture of the map and it makes you realise which additional connections would be good and it leads you to finding new great connections.
-5. No support for sequence dependence (that includes ring CPs)
+5. No support for sequence dependence
+6. No support for ring CPs
-6. Lack of additional useful supporting features like "connection finder" or "verified connections list".
+7. Lack of additional useful supporting features like "connection finder" or "verified connections list".

 Here's how the current implementations work: